 The pulsation that’s rocking the nation

-The trick to this pulsating image is first to create a hexadecimal number between 0 and 255 (my starting value is 0x33, also known as the decimal number 51), which will determine how transparent the image will appear: 0 is fully transparent, 255 is fully opaque.
+, also known as the decimal number 51), which will determine how transparent the image will appear: 0 is fully transparent, 255 is fully opaque.

 Uint8 alphaValue = 0x33;

-After setting this default value, I assign this variable to the native SDL2-function SDL_SetTextureAlphaMod(), that takes two arguments: the name of the image you want to apply the alpha value to, and the alpha value itself.
+, that takes two arguments: the name of the image you want to apply the alpha value to, and the alpha value itself.

 SDL_SetTextureAlphaMod(floatingImage, alphaValue);